dman-coders/admin_actions/README.md

  directly from the front-end.
  Access to these buttons will be handled by user role permissions set on the view, so you would not expect to allow anonymous users to see these tasks.
- Granualr control is available to actions if you enable "Actions permissions (VBO)"

 # Adding actions